 September 30, 1929: “The Three Gumm Sisters” performed at the Kiwanis Club in their hometown of Lancaster, California.
 No other information about the engagement is known.

-Only one take of “If I Only Had A Brain” from this day has survived (see below).
-This version is much slower than what was used in the final film.
-That version was recorded on October 11th, although
+Only one of the printed takes of “If I Only Had A Brain” from this day has survived (see below).
+This version is much slower than what was used in the final film, recorded on October 11.

 Listen to #2002, “If I Only Had A Brain”: